akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise1.md

    ![](images/portssh.png)

-6. Leave the remaining options defaults and then select the **Review + create** button at the bottom of the page.<br/>
+6. Leave the remaining options defaults and then select the **Review + create** button at the bottom of the page.

 7. On the Create a **Virtual Machine Page**, you can see the details about the VM you are about to create.
 When you are ready, select **Create**.

    ![](images/validation.png)